MilkyBruv/basic-git-cmd-tutorial/README.md

 To pull the files from github, type `git pull`, this will update the files in your local directory

-`git pull` will copy across any files that are not present in your local directory from github, and it WILL update any changes to files
+`git pull origin main` will copy across any files that are not present in your local directory from github, and it WILL update any changes to files

 ### Cloning